suco-gt/HPC-Student-Resources/README.md

 |[Machine Learning for Financial Markets](https://www.vip.gatech.edu/teams/vxv)|
 |[Quantum Engineering](https://www.vip.gatech.edu/teams/vyc)|

-### GT Faculty Researchers
+### Georgia Tech Faculty Researchers
 Getting involved in HPC research is one of the best ways to get hands-on experience in HPC.
 Here, we've listed some professors who work on many different aspects of HPC research at GT.
-(NotE: We are still in the process of adding to this list as there are a lot of professors who use supercomputing clusters to aid their research efforts.)
+(Note: We are still in the process of adding to this list as there are a lot of professors who use supercomputing clusters to aid their research efforts.)

 |**Faculty Member**|**Department**|**Interests**|
 |------------------|--------------|-------------|